browserengineering/book/book/chrome.md

         self.address_bar = ""
 ```

-Clicking outside the address bar should "unselect" the address bar by
-clearing `focus`; clicking on the address bar should set instead set
+Clicking on the address bar should set `focus` and clicking outside it
-`focus`:[^why-not-select]

-[^why-not-select]: I'm not going to implement the selection bit,
-    because it would add even more states to the system.
+should clear `focus`:

 ``` {.python}
 class Browser: